uvarc/rc-learning/content/notes/slurm-from-cli/section2.md

 Editors available at the command line are [nano](https://www.nano-editor.org/), [vim](https://www.vim.org/), and [emacs](https://www.gnu.org/software/emacs/).
 Nano is a simple text-only editor.
 Vim is also available text-only from a command line, but a graphical version called `gvim` can be invoked from a MATE Desktop through the Applications&rarr;Accessories menu.
 Emacs can also be started from the Accessories menu but, if a graphical environment, will start a graphical user interface.
 If invoked within a text-only environment, it will fall back to a text interface.

+### Open OnDemand Tool

+For a user-friendly introduction to creating Slurm scripts on-demand, we have implemented a Slurm script generator on Open OnDemand.
+To access the generator, go through Utilities&rarr;Slurm Script Generator on the top bar.
+This will present you with a fillable web form that generates a text file in real time with the details of your resource requests.
+You can then download the script created by the generator to your local workstation once completed.
+You can upload it to the cluster using any file transfer method you prefer.

 ## Our First Slurm Script

 This example illustrates the main parts of a Slurm script.